Hot topics

 Does fast charging damage your smartphone?

-What is the maximum charge power supported by your smartphone?
+What is the maximum charging power supported by your smartphone?

-There are two main charging standards available, which are USB Power-Delivery and Quick Charge from Qualcomm.
-In the table below, the main characteristics of these standards are listed (the figures below are a theoretical maximum):
+There are two main charging standards: USB Power Delivery and Qualcomm Quick Charge.
+The table below shows the main features of these standards (the figures below are theoretical maximums):

 USB Power-Delivery 3.1 Quick Charge 5